 Taxes Have a Higher Priority

 State and federal income taxes can create a first lien on your property.
 That means, your existing mortgage takes the second position.
-As you sell your home, the taxes will be paid first.
+Can I sell my house with a tax lien, As you sell your home, the taxes will be paid first.
 After that, your mortgage is paid and then any other debts.
 It’s all great when the sale proceeds are enough to cover all the liabilities.
 No one will object to the sale, but the mortgage company won’t be happy if your home’s value is not enough to pay the loan.
 They can prevent you from selling the property because they want to be paid the full amount.

 How to Deal with a Tax Lien Before the Sale?

 Discuss the situation with the tax attorney.
 You can negotiate a solution with the taxation identity, aka IRS.
 One such option is to pay a partial amount to the IRS.
 Acknowledge the debt and create a repayment plan to pay the taxes later.

 The tax lien may be a result of identity theft or human error.
 Investigate the information and make sure that officials have the correct data, and a tax lien was attached to your home.
 Another way is to negotiate the subordination of the loan.
 When that happens, the tax lien is no longer the priority.
 Your mortgage will resume its position.
 Now when you sell your home, the mortgage will be paid first, and the IRS will be paid after that.
 Changing the priority won’t hinder the sale.